 MyungJin Kim was born in 1975, South Korea.
-She received her MFA in ceramic art in Seoul National University in 2002 after which she moved to Los Angeles.
+She received her MFA in ceramic art at Seoul National University in 2002 after which she moved to Los Angeles.

 Her ceramic art can be found in the Jordan Schnitzer Museum of Art in Eugene, OR, The Pizzuti Collection in the Columbus Museum of Art, The Resnick Collection in Los Angeles, The Archie Bray Foundation Collection in Helena, Montana, The Sonny Kamm Teapot Collection in Los Angeles.
 As well her work can be found in numerous private collections in the United States.

 In MyungJin’s most current body of work, ‘Paradise’, she sculpts organically shaped, low relief, narrative story vessels in warm earthy terra cotta rather than the porcelain clay she had used for so many years in previous bodies of work.
 Although the themes in her work are archetypal, MJ filters and distills events from the immediacy of her own life as poignant subject matter in her art.